 Your favorite shiny beads and baubles deserve to come along on vacation too.
 But figuring out how to pack them, without opening your suitcase upon arrival to find a tangled mess, is always a challenge.
 Our traveling jewelry pouch is up to the task.
 It has eight, wedge-shaped pockets to hold necklaces, earrings, rings, and watches.
 The pouch gathers up with a drawstring, safely enclosing the pockets in an upright position.

-The gathered circle kind of reminds us of those classic round baby bonnets.
+The gathered circle reminds us of those classic round baby bonnets.
 Tie the bundle closed and toss it into your bag so you can sparkle upon arrival at your destination.

 Our pouch originally used the Loulouthi collection by Anna Maria Horner for FreeSpirit Fabrics.
-This in an older collection that is no longer readily available, so we went looking for some fun alternatives, and found these pretty pairings at Fat Quarter Shop.
-Click on the swatch for more information.
+This in an older collection that is no longer readily available, but you’re sure to find something wonderful from new collections – of even hiding in your current Stash.

 If you cut carefully, ½ yard each of two cotton prints will yield TWO matching pouches – one for you and one for a friend.